 Also, the monitor comes with some nice additional features such as G-Sync compatibility to help reduce screen tearing and stuttering for a far smoother and faster gaming ride.

-This is definitely a solid option for anyone looking to showcase and play their sports games in as much detail as possible - so grab your top headset for FIFA 23 and start gaming.
+This is definitely a solid option for anyone looking to showcase and play their sports games in as much detail as possible.

 Best 240Hz gaming monitor for sports games - AOC Gaming C32G2ZE